adnzaki/ExcelCreator/README.md

 $excel->reader($excel->spreadsheet);
 ```

-- Saving excel file to client's browser never get more simple like this:<br>
+- Saving excel file to client's browser not get more simple<br>
 ```
 $excel->save('hello world.xlsx'); // save in Excel 2007 format
 // or